What to expect:

 My counselling room is a converted garage, completely private and separated from the main house.
 There is also a toilet available if you need to use it.

-Person-Centred and Integrative Counselling
+Person-Centred & Integrative Counselling

 Self-Compassion